prometheus/prometheus/docs/configuration/configuration.md

 This is generally useful for blackbox monitoring of an ingress.
 The address will be set to the host specified in the ingress spec.

+Note: only the `networking.k8s.io/v1` version of the Ingress API is supported.

 Available meta labels:

 * `__meta_kubernetes_namespace`: The namespace of the ingress object.